Name

 data replicated to it.
 Maybe your billing database just needs an up-to-date

-copy of the customers
+copy of the customers and users tables.

 Targets can help us here, too.
 Just create the new plan file.
 It might use some of the same change scripts as the canonical plan, or its own scripts, or some of each.
 Just be sure all of its scripts are in the same top directory.
 Then add targets for the specific servers and plans: